riley-martine/Compatability-test/README.md

 To run: put run.sh and the .py file in the same directory and run the run.sh file.

+You will have to edit the sh file to get the download url for your spreadsheet.

 May have to chmod +x run.sh:wq